Jaslyn1191/hellohackers/README.md

 ## Project Overview
 ### Problem Statement
-The rapid advancement of society has led to an increase in health-related issues, resulting in higher demand and consumption of medicines.
-In Malaysia, over-the-counter (OTC) drugs are widely accessible and commonly purchased without prescriptions.
-However, improper self-medication may lead to incorrect drug selection, misuse, or potential health risks.
-Additionally, pharmacists may face time constraints when attending to multiple customers, which can delay consultation and medication dispensing.
+The rise in health-related issues has increased demand for medicines.
+In Malaysia, over-the-counter (OTC) drugs are widely available, often purchased without professional guidance.
+This can result in:
+- Incorrect drug selection
+- Misuse or overuse of medications
+- Potential health risks

+Pharmacists may also face time constraints attending multiple customers, leading to delays in consultation and dispensing.

-There is a need for a smarter and more efficient system that improves accessibility to OTC medicines while ensuring safe and responsible consumption.
+There is a need for a smarter, AI-assisted system to improve accessibility while ensuring safe and responsible medication use.

 ### Sustainable Development Goals (SDG) Alignment
 MediAI aligns with the following Sustainable Development Goals: